Almandiro/Rutgers_DS_Project_1/README.md

 PROJECT OBJECTIVES:
 -------------------

-:white_check_mark:	01.
-Students will be able to articulate the requirements for Project 1.	 		:white_check_mark:
+:one:	Students will be able to articulate the requirements for Project 1.	 		:white_check_mark:
 	02. Students will be able to draw and interpret diagrams of Git branching workflows.
 Check
 	03. Students will be able to create new branches with Git.
 Check